Analog-Digital Quantum Computing with Quantum Annealing Processors: Experimental Results

 Starting from a clean chain, we introduce disorder $W$ by adding uniformly distributed detunings $\delta\Delta_i$ in the interval $[-\mathcal J\tfrac W2, \mathcal J\tfrac W2]$.
 Results are shown in Fig.~\ref{fig:5} for varying $W$.
-As expected, the clean chain ($W=0$) exhibits ergodicity, with the imbalance decaying and oscillating about zero.
+As expected, the clean chain ($W=0$) is delocalized, with the imbalance decaying and oscillating about zero.
 Increasing disorder leads to a finite long-time imbalance consistent with Anderson localization over the finite system and time window studied.
 These results are in close agreement with closed-system simulations; the remaining deviations are likely due to decoherence and readout nonidealities, while uniform excitation loss would mostly cancel in the normalized imbalance.

-In the small-$W$ regime, we expect long-time imbalance to grow quadratically in $W$~\cite{ros_remanent_2017}; experimental data between $15$ and $20$ nanoseconds gives a time-averaged imbalance $\tilde{\mathcal I}$ consistent with this expected scaling (Fig.~\ref{fig:5} inset).
+The inset of Fig.~\ref{fig:5} shows average imbalance $\tilde{\mathcal I}$ for $\mathcal{J}t/\hbar \in [6\pi, 8\pi]$.
+We observe, for the first time to our knowledge, a quadratic dependence on $W$, in agreement with the theoretical prediction \cite{ros_remanent_2017}.